dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-manage-workflow.md

 1. Subscribe to external events.
 1. Await those tasks to block execution until the event is received.

-An event can be To raise/wait for an event in your workflow, run:
+An `eventName` can be any function.
+To raise/wait for an event in your workflow, run:

 ```bash
 POST http://localhost:3500/v1.0-alpha1/workflows/<workflowComponentName>/<instanceID>/raiseEvent/<eventName>